 Right next to the MuseumsQuartier is a hotel that accommodates big names.
 But we're not talking about the guests.
 The stars here are hanging on the walls.
 Above all Pop Art stars like Roy Lichtenstein, Steve Kaufmann and James Rizzi.
 Austrian artists like Herbert Brandl and Hildegard Joos can also be discovered at the Sans Souci.

-In 2014, the Sans Souci also revived an old Viennese tradition: in the "Kunstsalon", 24 guests have the possibility to exclusively view an exhibition in a Viennese museum with the respective curator after the museum closes for the day.
+In 2014, the Sans Souci also revived an old Viennese tradition: in the "Kunstsalon", 24 guests have the possibility of an exclusive viewing in a Viennese museum on a curator-led tour after the museum closes for the day.
 Afterwards, the guests can chat at length over dinner in the museum's own restaurant about what they've experienced.
 The "Kunstsalon" – a place of encounter in the heart of the city's art scene.

 Art collection in the Andaz Vienna Am Belvedere

 Prince Eugene once had the Belvedere Palace built for him.
 The Hotel Andaz takes its proximity to the Belvedere Palace as a reason to dedicate itself thematically to the former general Prince Eugene.
 Just as Prince Eugene was also a leading art collector of his time, a focus is also placed on art in the hotel designed by Renzo Piano.
 The two well-known Viennese galleries Charim and Gabriele Senn curate the works exhibited in the Hotel Andaz Vienna Am Belvedere, which can be seen in the lobby and library on the ground floor as well as in the hotel rooms.
 The works range from paintings by Oswald Oberhuber to photographs by Elfie Semotan.

 Antiquities in Vienna's oldest hotel